javaLabra/Joululabra-2014/ohjeet/Checkstyle.md

-# Checkstyle - Vapaaehtoinen; lisäpisteitä jaossa
+# Checkstyle

 Koodin testauksen lisäksi koodin luettavuuden ylläpitäminen on tärkeää.
-Tässä hyvänä apuvälineenä on staattisen analyysin työkalu Checkstyle. ks. [http://checkstyle.sourceforge.net/](http://checkstyle.sourceforge.net/)
+Tässä hyvänä apuvälineenä on staattisen analyysin työkalu Checkstyle. ks. [http://checkstyle.sourceforge.net/](http://checkstyle.sourceforge.net/).
+Kurssilla käytetään *Ohjelmoinnin Perusteista* ja *Ohjelmoinnin Jatkokurssista* tuttua checkstyleä, [koodin laatuvaatimuksien](Koodin-laatuvaatimukset.md) seurannassa.

 >Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
 It automates the process of checking Java code to spare humans of this boring (but important) task.
 This makes it ideal for projects that want to enforce a coding standard.

-### Pisteytys
-Checkstyleä käyttämällä voi saada maksimissaan 2 pistettä.
-Yhden pisteen saa kun konfiguroi Checkstylen oikein ja lopullisessa palautteessa on Cobertura- ja PIT-raporttien lisäksi generoituna Checkstyle-raportti.
-Toisen pisteen Checkstylestä on mahdollista saada jos kirjoittaa koodia konfiguraatiotiedostossa asetettujen standardien mukaan niin, ettei Checkstyle raportoi enempää kuin kymmenen (10) virhettä.

 ### Checkstylen tuominen projektiin